Daghering/InstaNews/sass/readME.md

 ## Technologies Used

-HTML, CSS, and Javascript.
+HTML, CSS/SASS, and Javascript/jQuery.

 ## Personal Learnings
-This project proved more difficult than I thought it would be.
-I learned how to pull an API using JSON and have it dynamically change depending on the search result.
-I also learned about grid which was pretty cool.
+During this project I learned how to pull an API using JSON and have it dynamically change depending on the search result.
+I also learned about grid and how to implement it in place of flex.
+My jQuery skills have improved as well and I learned how to inject css and html using it.
+Overall, this project made me a much better web developer.

 ### Author